sascha432/esp8266-kfc-fw/lib/KFCWebBuilder/bin/include/ESPWebFramework/README.md

   - uglify-js 3.15.3
   - gzip 1.11

-Other version might work as well, but have not been tested
+Another version might work as well, but have not been tested

 ## Classes